Kaushik2201/GitHub-GraphQL-API/README.md

   * Creation date of user account
   * Profile picture
 * Top 7 Repositories of the user
-* 2 Commits each in those top repositories
+* 2 Commits each of those top 7 repositories
-* Commit History Heat Map in form of a graph
+* Commit History as Heat Map from first 10 repositories

   Technologies used - `Python` `HTML` and `CSS`